 About

 As an an alumnus of both the Royal Liverpool Philharmonic Youth Orchestra - where he was Principal Auxiliary Clarinettist (2016-2017) & Principal Clarinettist (2017-2019) - and the National Youth Choirs of Great Britain, initially in the Training Choir (2016–2018), and later in the National Youth Choir and Chamber Choir (2018–2023), Josh has built a career firmly grounded in performance.
-He is presently a Young Conductor on the National Youth Choir’s Emerging Professional Artists programme, and also works with them as an audio producer and section coach.
+He is presently a Conducting Fellow on the National Youth Choir’s Emerging Professional Artists programme, and also works with them as an audio producer and section coach.
 In parallel, he has composed award-winning works for numerous institutions and ensembles, including Tate Modern, the Royal Liverpool Philharmonic (with whom he was a Composer on their Rushworth scheme between 2016 and 2018), the Wilfred Owen Commemoration Festival, and mezzo-soprano Jennifer Johnston.

 At age 18, Josh made his conducting debut at the Royal Albert Hall, performing his own music with musicians from the Royal Liverpool Philharmonic.
 In 2023, he was selected for the prestigious Glyndebourne Academy, receiving mentorship as a young vocal soloist with exceptional potential.